carlosfrodriguez/CRDevTools/README.markdown

   Can delete associated tickets.

-* cr.DevTicketDelete:
+* CR::Dev::Ticket::Delete:

    Delete tickets from DB, including Articles and History (using OTRS API).

-   Can delete all tickets at once (leaving or not initial ticket).
+   Can delete all tickets at once (leaving initial ticket).

 * cr.DevTypeDelete: